Country of origin: cambodia

 [i] Did you hurt your back at work?

-[r] No, it’s because I helped people move.
-I hadn’t thought of that, I helped people move.
-I am the one who is… At the time, I hadn’t thought about it, I helped people move, and there was no elevator.
+[r] No, it was because I helped people move house.
+I hadn’t thought about it, I helped people move house.
+I’m the one who… At the time, I hadn’t thought about it, I helped people move, and there was no lift.
 It was too heavy.
 I hurt my back.
-It was pretty serious.
-For a month, I couldn’t sleep.
-It hit me in the nerve.
-Every time I lay down, it hurt.
+It was quite serious.
+I couldn’t sleep for a month.
+It affected my nerve.
+As soon as I lay down, it hurt.

-[r] It was in 19… Since 2016.
-I took an X-ray, and I’m wearing cream.
-A cream, which heals, in the long term.
-I’m also starting to take anti-inflammatory drugs.
-But today, I am not yet cured.
+[r] It was in 2016.
+I had an X-ray and I’m applying cream.
+A cream that heals over time.
+I’m also starting to take anti-inflammatories.
+But I’m not completely healed yet.
 I have to be careful.
-I can’t carry heavy.
+I can’t carry heavy loads.
 When I buy water, I don’t dare buy six bottles.
-From Evian, I buy two bottles of it.
-I’m wearing two.
-I’m afraid it’ll come back.
-If it comes back, it would be difficult.
+I buy two bottles of Evian.
+I carry two.
+I’m afraid it will come back.
+If it comes back, it will be difficult.

 [i] And this doctor is…

-r] When my back hurts, I go to a medical centre for a consultation.
+[r] When I have back pain, I go to a medical centre.
 A public centre.
 In Stalingrad.
-There’s everything.
-There are all the specialities.
-Dentist, general practitioner, we can also do X-rays, we can even do X-rays.
-There are also physiotherapists there, it’s not bad.
-I’m also going to see a rheumatologist, who told me to take an X-ray.
+They have everything.
+All the specialities.
+Dentist, GP, they can also do X-rays, they can even do X-rays.
+They also have physiotherapists there, which is good.
+I also go to see a rheumatologist, who told me to have an X-ray.
 That’s how he knew I had a back problem.

-[i] Do you think it’s very hot right now?
-Do you like it this hot?
+[i] Do you think it’s very hot at the moment?
+Do you like it being this hot?

 [r] I’m not used to it.
-Because in France, I find that in France, it’s been a lot of years, it’s the first time it’s hot over such a long period.
+Because in France, I think that in France, it’s been a long time, it’s the first time it’s been this hot for such a long period.
 It’s been at least a month.
 I’m not used to it.
-But I like it to be hot.
+But I like it when it’s hot.
 I prefer summer to winter.

 [r] Yes.
 It’s even hotter in Cambodia.
 35-36 degrees.
-I usually don’t get a chance to sunbathe.
-In the morning, I always go to sunbathe.
+Generally, I don’t have the opportunity to sunbathe.
+In the morning, I always go sunbathing.
 About 15-20 minutes.

 [r] Yes, on the corner near my house, there is a very small garden.
 A small square for children.
-There are benches, I often go and sit there.
-I go twice a day.
-In the morning, and in the evening, after eating, I go for a walk.
+There are benches, I often sit there.
+I go there twice a day.
+In the morning, and in the evening, after eating, I go down for a short walk.

-[i] When you arrived in France, how was the weather?
+[i] When you arrived in France, what was the weather like?

 [r] When I arrived, it was summer.
-In Macau, there were already… I had already experienced winters.
+In Macao, there had already been… I had already experienced winters.
 When I arrived, I didn’t think it was that cold.

-[r] No, it’s not snowing.
-The coldest is six degrees.
-Five-six degrees is the coldest thing in the world.
-In general, it is about ten degrees.
+[a] No, it doesn’t snow.
+The coldest it gets is six degrees.
+Five to six degrees is the coldest it gets.
+In general, it’s about ten degrees.

 [i] So here, with the snow, you weren’t used to it?

-[r] No, it’s not the snow, the snow doesn’t bother me.
+[r] No, it’s not the snow, I don’t mind the snow.
 It’s when the snow melts.
-It’s….
-It’s not a convenient way to get out.
+It’s… It’s not practical for going out.
 When it snows, it’s beautiful.

-[i] Do you go to tourist areas?
+[i] Do you go to the tourist areas?
 In Paris.

-[r] Tourist districts?
-I don’t go to tourist areas much.
-I’m going… to the museum.
-It’s called “museum”, isn’t it?
-I went there with the French classes, they took us to visit.
-I was part of it.
-The tourist districts….
-Which ones in Paris?
+[r] The tourist areas?
+I don’t go to the tourist areas much.
+I go to… the museum.
+We say ‘musée’, don’t we?
+I went there with the French classes, they took us there to visit.
+I took part.
+The tourist areas… Which ones in Paris?
 I don’t know.
-I don’t know.
-The tourist districts….
+The tourist areas…

-[r] Yes, yes, yes.
-That’s right, usually when I have time, I’ll take a look at it.
-The Champs-Elysées, I often go there, because it’s near….
-I go there often.
-I often go for a walk with my friends.
+[r] Yes, yes.
+That’s right, generally when I have time, I go for a walk there.
+I often go to the Champs-Elysées, because it’s close to… I often go there.
+I often go for a walk there with my friends.

 [i] And the Seine?

 [r] The Seine, yes.
 When I go to Châtelet, sometimes, when I have time, I walk, alone, and I sit by the Seine.
 Sometimes I go with friends.
-I walk to the other side and there’s an… island, right?
-Very small.
-I’m going to go for a walk.
+I walk to the other bank and there is an… island, isn’t there?
+A tiny one.
+I go for a walk there.

 [i] Saint-Michel?